sugam-pokhrel/Artverse/README.md

-Making a Platform for almost everyone where they can showcase their skills and projects.
-TO contribute clone the repo https://github.com/Meprazhant/Artverse.git Here are the commands: git clone https://github.com/Meprazhant/Artverse.git
+Making a Platform for almost everyone where they can showcase their skills and projects. \n TO contribute clone the repo https://github.com/Meprazhant/Artverse.git Here are the commands: git clone https://github.com/Meprazhant/Artverse.git